renkouzuki/data-senpai/README.md

 ---

-**NextFetch** is a lightweight, intuitive data fetching library for Next.js applications that simplifies server-side rendering while providing powerful client-side capabilities.
+**Fetch-me-senpai** is a lightweight, intuitive data fetching library for Next.js applications that simplifies server-side rendering while providing powerful client-side capabilities.
 It's designed with developer experience in mind, making data fetching easy for beginners and powerful for advanced users.

 ## Features